amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 **After 5 minutes:** We're at five minutes.
 While folks are wrapping up with their experiments, does anyone have any questions?

-**After questions or 8 minutes:** Okay, come on back to the Zoom call, everyone.
+**After questions or 8 minutes:** Okay, come on back to Teams, everyone.
 There's one more thing I want to talk about.
 By now you might be wondering, when do you use these techniques?
 When do you *not* use them?

 I wrestled with that question a lot when I was writing this workshop, because I've mostly been going on vibes and my own conscience.
 While there are many forms that have annoyed or disgusted me, like Southwest's, I've only ever modified three forms in the wild, at least so far.